SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/ReplyTemplate/getHtmlBody.md

 ---
 uid: crmscript_ref_ReplyTemplate_getHtmlBody_Integer_language
-title: ReplyTemplate.getHtmlBody(Integer language)
+title: String getHtmlBody(Integer language)
 intellisense: ReplyTemplate.getHtmlBody
 keywords: getHtmlBody(Integer)
 so.topic: reference
 ---

-# ReplyTemplate.getHtmlBody(Integer language)
+# String getHtmlBody(Integer language)

-Returns the Reply template html body, in the language given by language
+Returns the Reply template html body, in the language given by language.
+If language does not exists it will return default language.

 ## Parameters

- - language as an integer, see below
+ - language as an integer

-## Languages

-Norwegian = 0,
-English = 1,
-German = 2,
-Swedish = 3,
-Danish = 4,
-Dutch = 5,
+> [!NOTE]
+> Supported languages depends on configuration.